robomq/robomq.io/docs/connectors.md

 	-  Default case record attributes
 	-  AMQP exchange, queue, and/or routing key.

-###Execution:
+**Prerequisite:**

+1. Requires Python 2.7 and above.
+2. Install [simple-salesforce](https://pypi.python.org/pypi/simple-salesforce) REST API client.
+2. Create dead letter queue in your vhost with the script `deadLetterQueue.py` provided by [robomq.io](http://www.robomq.io).
+Get the help session for detailed usage.

+		python deadLetterQueue.py -?

+**Execution:**

+The Connector is intended for installation/execution either on the customer's enterprise platform or hosted on a supported cloud platform.
-The connector is provided as an executable script compatible with Python 2.7 and above.
-Starting it simply requires passing the pre-defined configuration file as an argument as shown in example below:
+Starting it simply requires specifying the configuration mapping file as shown in example below:

 	python SFconnector.py -i config.json

-# DB Connector
+# Database Connector

 This section introduces you to the DB Connector providing an API between your client applications/devices and back-end database.